-Every application of a rule begets a new rule.
-Applying $ \ell \gets k \to r $ to $\ell'$ along $ m \from \ell \to \ell' $ induces a \df{derived rule} $ \ell' \gets k' \to r' $ obtained as the bottom row of the double pushout diagram This diagram expresses a three-stage process whereby $ m $ selects a copy of $ \ell $ inside $ \ell' $, this copy is replaced by $ r $, and the resulting object $ r' $ is returned.
-Because pushouts preserve monics in a topos, a derived rule is, in fact, a rule.
+This diagram expresses a three-stage process whereby $ m $ selects a copy of $ \ell $ inside $ \ell' $, this copy is replaced by $ r $, and the resulting object $ r' $ is returned.
+Because pushouts preserve monos in adhesive categories, a derived rule is, in fact, a rule.

-Let us illustrate this using our graphical model of the internet.
-Rule \eqref{eq:squashLoopRule} is applicable to any node with a loop, such as in the double pushout diagram

-In the bottom left graph, we have modeled a portion of the internet where one webpage has a link to itself.
-By applying Rule \eqref{eq:squashLoopRule} to this graph, we obtain a model of this same portion of the internet minus this link.
-If we were counting paths between webpages, the new model is preferable.